A master singer. A true performer. And a skilled writer.

-Who can say they've sang backup for music icons like Stevie Wonder, Kirk Whalum, Ray Parker, Jr., Stax great William Bell?
-Or have had the privilege of honoring the late Aretha Franklin at the National Civil Rights Museum’s Freedom Award Ceremony (w/ Joe Biden, Rev. Jesse Jackson, & Pitt Hyde as award recipients) or the legendary Memphis Horns at the Memphis Music Hall of Fame Ceremony?
-With a resume that speaks for itself, it's no wonder GRAMMY-winning producer Paul Ebersold has found himself in the studio working with her on her debut project.
+Kyndle is a triple threat, to say the least!
+Between performances with Stevie Wonder, Kirk Whalum, and Stax great William Bell, and the National Civil Rights Museum’s Freedom Award Ceremony honoring the late Aretha Franklin (w/ Joe Biden, Rev. Jesse Jackson, & Pitt Hyde as award recipients), as well as a recent opening slot with India Arie at the Ryman Auditorium, Kyndle is the definition of a rising star!
+It's no wonder GRAMMY-winning producer Paul Ebersold has found himself in the studio working with her on her debut project.

 “Who’s that singing?”
 That’s the common reaction when people first hear Kyndle's voice.